 Are You Living Vicariously ?

-There is little doubt that social media will be a part most peoples’ life for the foreseeable future, so my colleagues and I at Presence Global advocate for care, moderation, forethought about pitfalls, and informed use of social media.
+There is little doubt that social media will be a part most peoples’ life for the foreseeable future, so my colleagues and I at Presence Global advocate for care, moderation, forethought about the pitfalls, and informed use of social media.
 I advise readers to look honestly at what they hope to get and what they actually get from social media.
 One recommendation I can confidently make is to take regular vacations from social media.
 Some people who take breaks from social media on a trial basis end up deleting at least one of their social accounts.

 We often use social media to compare ourselves to whomever we’re looking at or to judge others.
-But what we’re really doing inside is saying, “I want to be that person; I want to look like that person; I want the experiences that person gets to have; or I want to have as much or more money than that person.“ There are people who live vicariously through celebrities, often those of reality TV fame—the people who are famous only because they are famous.
+But what we’re really doing inside is saying, “I want to be that person; I want to look like that person; I want the experiences that person gets to have; or I want to have as much money as that person.“ There are people who live vicariously through celebrities, often those of reality TV fame—the people who are famous only because they are famous.

-When living vicariously through celebrities (or other types of “special” people), we do not see how much they are like us.
+When living vicariously through celebrities or other types of “special” people, we do not see how much they really are like us.
 Celebrities shop at the grocery store!
 They take out the garbage!
 They get parking tickets!
 And most of all, they have personal problems!
 But at other times, the wealthiest celebrities take their private jet some place for an impromptu week away, and suddenly we gloomily tell ourselves that they are nothing like us.
 There is no better place to see proof of the perks of wealth than on Instagram, where celebrities post their modeled shots, beach vacations, and general evidence of what living in the lap of luxury is like.

-The Irony Living Someone Else’s Dream
+The Irony of Living Someone Else’s Dream

 The following words from a poem by Edgar Allan Poe, A Dream Within a Dream, dramatizes the confusion and disillusionment felt by the narrator as he watches the things he thought important in life slip away.